Admission & Aid FAQs

 How do I apply for a William D. Ford Federal Direct Student Loan (Direct Loan)?

-If interested in taking out federal Direct Loans you must complete the following:
+If interested in taking out Federal Direct Loans, you must complete the following:

 What is the difference between a subsidized federal Direct Loan and an unsubsidized federal Direct Loan?

 Subsidized loans are need-based loans.
-The interest is paid by the federal government while you are attending school at least half time (six credits per semester).
+The interest is paid by the federal government while you are attending school at least half-time (six credits per semester).
 Unsubsidized loans are not need-based, and you are responsible for the interest while attending school.
-Students have the option to defer making the interest payments if they are enrolled at least half time.
+Students have the option to defer making the interest payments if they are enrolled at least half-time.

 What is entrance counseling?

-Entrance counseling is a federal requirement for all loan borrowers at Community College of Philadelphia.
-It is used to educate students on the types of funds they are borrowing, the amount students may borrow, interest rates, repayment options and debt consolidation.
+Entrance counseling is a federal requirement for all loan borrowers at the Community College of Philadelphia.
+It is used to educate students on the types of funds they are borrowing, the amount students may borrow, interest rates, repayment options, and debt consolidation.
 You must complete an entrance counseling session online at www.studentaid.gov.

 Why do I have to complete exit counseling?